AdaCore/ada-spark-rfcs/considered/rfc-spark-modifies-aspect.md

 make sense to mention ``B`` in the ``Modifies`` aspect of ``Write_G_If_B``, as ``B`` is one of its inputs but not one of its outputs.

-If an alternative of a ``Modifies`` aspect is enabled for a subprogram call, then the index expressions of its ``MODIFIED_OBJECTS`` are evaluated once and for all at the beginning of the call.
+If a clause of a ``Modifies`` aspect is enabled for a subprogram call, then the index expressions of its ``MODIFIED_OBJECTS`` are evaluated once and for all at the beginning of the call.
 This is examplified by ``Write_G1_I`` in the previous section.
 The handling here is similar to what is done for loops in Ada, where bounds and container objects are evaluated one and for all at the beginning of the loop.

-If an alternative of a ``Modifies`` aspect is enabled for a subprogram call, then each element of the ``MODIFIED_OBJECTS`` shall denote an object both at the beginning and at the end of the call.
+If a clause of a ``Modifies`` aspect is enabled for a subprogram call, then each element of the ``MODIFIED_OBJECTS`` shall denote an object both at the beginning and at the end of the call.
 In particular, discriminant-dependent components shall be present, and dereferenced pointers shall not be null.

-If an alternative of a ``Modifies`` aspect is enabled for a subprogram call, then, when the subprogram returns normally, all subcomponents reachable from objects that are outputs of the subprogram shall be unchanged but for thos e reachable from the evalutation of elements of the ``MODIFIED_OBJECTS`` list of the enabled clause.
+When a subprogram annotated with a ``Modifies`` aspect returns normally, all subcomponents reachable from objects that are outputs of the subprogram shall be unchanged but for those reachable from the evalutation of elements of a ``MODIFIED_OBJECTS`` list of an enabled clause.
-This means in particular that we do not require anything when no alternatives are enabled.
-It is the case for ``Write_G_If_B``.
-If ``B`` evaluates to True, there is no enabled alternative and all outputs of ``Write_G_If_B``, here ``G`` only, might be modified by the call.

 When a subprogram propagates an exception, its parameter that are not known to be passed by reference are exempted from the check.
-All subcomponents reachable from objects that are outputs of the subprogram except its parameters that might be passed by copy shall be unchanged but for those reachable from the evalutation of elements of the ``MODIFIED_OBJECTS`` list of the enabled clause.
+All subcomponents reachable from objects that are outputs of the subprogram except its parameters that might be passed by copy shall be unchanged but for those reachable from the evalutation of elements of a ``MODIFIED_OBJECTS`` list of an enabled clause.

 Rationale and alternatives
 ==========================